Elizabeth1997/machine_learning_course_hw/README.md

 # machine_learning_course_hw
-Homework and solution of machine learning course at KAUST So far, three homework has been released and the solutions were all uploaded already.
+Homework and solution of machine learning course at KAUST So far, all five homework has been released and the solutions were all uploaded already.